 Sunbury is a very small village located in the state of Ohio.
-With a population of 5,293 people and three constituent neighborhoods, Sunbury is the 283rd largest community in Ohio.
-Much of the housing stock in Sunbury was built relatively recently.
-The construction of new real estate can often be taken as an indication that the local Sunbury economy is robust, and that jobs or other amenities are attracting an influx of new residents.
+With a population of 5,874 people and three constituent neighborhoods, Sunbury is the 283rd largest community in Ohio.
+Sunbury has seen a significant amount of newer housing growth in recent years.
+Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
 This seems to be the case in Sunbury, where the median household income is $72,888.00.

 Sunbury home prices are not only among the most expensive in Ohio, but Sunbury real estate also consistently ranks among the most expensive in America.

 Sunbury is a decidedly white-collar village, with fully 89.02% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Sunbury is a village of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Sunbury who work in management occupations (17.87%), office and administrative support (15.18%), and healthcare (8.69%).

 Also of interest is that Sunbury has more people living here who work in computers and math than 95% of the places in the US.